josdejong/jsoneditor/docs/api.md

   Validate the JSON object against a JSON schema.
 A JSON schema describes the structure that a JSON object must have, like required properties or the type that a value must have.
-Only applicable for modes `tree` and `form`.

   See [http://json-schema.org/](http://json-schema.org/) for more information.